-After the BMRR stopped operating, continuous Ar-41 monitoring was reduced to periodic, semi-annual monitoring to confirm that radio-nuclide concentrations remain below detection limits.
-In January 2003, the remaining fuel was removed from the BMRR reactor vessel, eliminating the last significant source for radio-nuclide emissions.
-The sole remaining BMRR emission source was evaporation of the cooling water, which contained the radioactive isotope tritium (H-3, half-life 12.3 years) produced by neutron activation when the BMRR operated.
+After the BMRR stopped operating, continuous Ar-41 monitoring was reduced to periodic, semi-annual monitoring to confirm that radionuclide concentrations remained below detection limits.
+In January 2003, the remaining fuel was removed from the BMRR reactor vessel, eliminating the last significant source for radionuclide emissions.
+The sole remaining BMRR emission source was evaporation of the cooling water, which contained the radioactive isotope tritium (H-3, half-life 12.3 years), produced by neutron activation when the BMRR operated.
 In January 2005, EPA approved BNL's petition to discontinue emissions monitoring at the BMRR.
-As a result, no samples were collected.
+As a result, sample collection was stopped in 2006 and all removable radioactive materials were shipped off site to a disposal facility.